 - On a large cookie sheet, roll out into a rectangle between 2 sheets of parchment paper to desired thickness being sure it is equal thickness all over so the edges won’t burn before the middle becomes crisp.
 Remove the top piece of parchment and score with a knife if you would like pieces that easily separate.

-- Form the dough into small balls and press the balls to desired thickness.
-Line a cookie sheet with parchment paper and cook
+- Line a cookie sheet with parchment paper.
+Form the dough into small balls and press the balls to desired thickness.
+Place cookies on parchment paper.

 - Bake one hour or more.
 The baking time will depend upon how thick your dough is.
 Bake until the cookies are firm and edges are crispy.
 Turn off the oven and leave the cookies in the oven another hour.